 It seems like companies such as Google, Apple, Facebook, etc. are always in the news with regards to privacy and security.
 In order to see everything in one spot, just head to the My Account section of Google from your browser at any time.

-Setup step B: Install the individual Google apps on your phones and/or bookmark them in your web browser
+Setup step B: Install the Google Apps on Your Phones

 Next, it’s time to get the apps onto your device and then get yourself logged in.
 Once you do so on all of the devices you two use on the daily, you’ll both be ready to use the apps for wedding planning.